Luiz1976/HumaniQAi/md-backups/README_MIGRATION.md

 ### Option 1: Let me help!
 Just ask:
-- "Creaté the invitations API"
+- "Create the invitations API"
-- "Updaté frontend to use new API"
+- "Update frontend to use new API"
 - "Complete the migration"

 ### Option 2: Do it yourself
 1. Check `MIGRATION_STATUS.md` for detailed guidance
-2. Updaté frontend services to call `/api/*` endpoints
+2. Update frontend services to call `/api/*` endpoints
-3. Creaté remaining API routes in `server/routes/`
+3. Create remaining API routes in `server/routes/`

 ## 📊 Migration Progress